-6 Summary
+7 Summary

-This Report has considered how the use of IMT, and LTE in particular, can support current and possible future PPDR applications.
-The broadband PPDR communication applications are detailed in various ITU-R Resolutions, Recommendations and Reports; and this Report has assessed the LTE system capabilities to support these applications.
-This Report has also considered the benefits that can be realized when common radio interfaces technical features, and functional capabilities, are employed to address communications needs of public safety agencies.
+This Report has considered how the use of IMT can support current and possible future PPDR applications.
+The broadband PPDR communication applications are detailed in various ITU-R Resolutions, Recommendations and Reports; and this Report has assessed the IMT capabilities to support these applications.
+This Report has also considered the benefits that can be realized when standardized radio interfaces technical features, and functional capabilities, are employed to address communications needs of public safety agencies.

-This Report describes the features and benefits that make LTE particularly suitable for PPDR applications as compared to traditional PPDR systems.
+This Report describes the features and benefits that make [IMT-2020] particularly suitable for PPDR applications as compared to traditional PPDR systems.
 These features and benefits include:

 – greater economies of scale;